zhangzh-pku/OM1/README.md

 1. Input plugins collect data (vision, audio, etc.)
 2. The Fuser combines inputs into a prompt
 3. The LLM generates commands based on the prompt
-4. The ModuleOrchestrator executes commands through modules
+4. The ActionOrchestrator executes commands through actions
 5. Connectors map omOS data/commands to external data buses and data distribution systems such as custom APIs, `ROS2`, `Zenoh`, or `CycloneDDS`.

 ### Core operating principle of the system